How to Prepare Your Batteries for Recycling

 Remember to tape the positive terminal ends on all of the battery types listed above to reduce any risk of short-circuit.

-Please use the form to the left, or
+Please use the form below to contact us today!

 Raw Materials Company Inc.